scese250/Gemini-For-Visual-Novels/README.md

 ## Cookie Configuration
 ### Option A: Automatic (Firefox Only)
 If you use **Firefox**, the script will attempt to read cookies automatically.
 You don't need to do anything else.
-*Note: Automatic reading DOES NOT work with Chrome/Edge due to security restrictions.*
+*Note: Automatic reading DOES NOT work with Chrome/Edge/Any Chromium browser based due to security restrictions.*

 ### Option B: Manual (Chrome, Edge, Brave, etc.) - RECOMMENDED
-For Chrome users or if the automatic option fails, follow these steps:

 1. Install the **Cookie-Editor** extension in your browser.
     *   [Chrome Web Store](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm)